 - Substances or objects that are contained in the room or on the property of the College, or on a person, which would constitute a violation of the Code of Conduct.

 The search process includes physical examination of the area(s) and/or personal belongings.
-Determination of what constitutes "a reasonable cause to believe" that a search is necessary will be made by the Vice President for Student Life and Dean of Students, Associate Dean of Students, Director of Residential Life, or a designee.
+Determination of what constitutes "a reasonable cause to believe" that a search is necessary will be made by the Vice President for Student Life and Dean of Students, Director of Public Safety, Director of Community Standards, Director of Residential Life, or a designee.